microsoft/nni/docs/en_US/reference/experiment_config.rst

 values: ``"trace"``, ``"debug"``, ``"info"``, ``"warning"``, ``"error"``, ``"fatal"``

 Defaults to "info" or "debug", depending on `debug`_ option.
+When debug mode is enabled, Loglevel is set to "debug", otherwise, Loglevel is set to "info".

 Most modules of NNI will be affected by this value, including NNI manager, tuner, training service, etc.